discordeno/discordeno/website/docs/examples/reactionroles.md

 })
 ```

-Now we can deal with the first problem, we need to have something to create these button objects, we can do this by creating a pretty easy function that will:
+Now we can deal with the first problem.
+We need to have something to create these button objects.
+We can do this by creating a pretty easy function that will:

 - Create an action row array
 - Add an action row if we have some buttons to add